needle-mirror/com.unity.2d.animation/Documentation~/FFanimation.md

 # Frame-by-frame animation

 By using [Sprite Swap](SpriteSwapIntro.md), you can create frame-by-frame style animations by swapping to different Sprites on each frame at runtime.
 This is useful for simple animations, such as to show a character blinking.
-It is recommended that you first [change the keyframe tangent](#changing-the-keyframe-tangent) before continuing with the workflow below.
 The following steps assume that you have a working knowledge of the [Sprite Library Asset](SLAsset.md) features.

 1. Create a Sprite Library Asset and add a new **Category**.
    <br/>